José María Gamazo

 José María Gamazo y Manglano (27 December 1929 – 10 September 2015) was a Spanish politician who was one of the ministers during the reign of Francisco Franco.

 He previously belonged to the Senior Civil State Administrators, and a former member of the Technical Corps of the State Civil Administration.
 In 1964 he was appointed Director General of Services of the prime minister, dispatched daily with Luis Carrero Blanco.
-When the then admiral Luis was appointed President, he elected José to replace him as Deputy Minister of the Presidency.
+When the then admiral Luis was appointed President, he chose José to replace him as Minister-Under Secretary of the Presidency.
 As by the utmost confidence and proximity of Carrero, he ceased his actions on 3 January 1974.
 Later on, he was the alcalde of Almadén and Arrayanes Mines for several years before his death on 10 September 2015 in Madrid.